The Top 25 Historic Ways To Control God's People (text first 5.24.14, tweaked Oct. 2019)

 Thus, we see another boundless Church decree, in the area of sexuality, made without respect to scripture for the purposes of Nicolaitan control.

-Again, a celibate priesthood also gives the idea of the lay people necessarily being passive, easier to manage.
+Again, a celibate priesthood also gives the idea of the lay people necessarily being passive and thus easier to manage.

 Let the "priests" do it- it's their job."
 This is Nicolaitanism.